samithcsachi/Machine_Learning_Projects/Bigmart Sales Prediction Analysis (Regression)/README.md

 # Bigmart Sales Prediction Analysis (Regression)

 In this project we are trying to predict Bigmart Sales Prediction Analysis using python language.
-We have used different classification Algorithm to Predict the loan approval status in the Dataset.
+We have used different Regression Algorithm to Predict the loan approval status in the Dataset.

 # Dataset